-There was one Company patent that expired over the past two fiscal years.
-It was patent #5,405,622, for a radiation-resistant lubricating gel, which expired in December 2013.
+There was one Company patent that expired in December 2013.
+It was patent #5,405,622, for a radiation-resistant lubricating gel.
+The Company is not aware of any impact on sales of any products that were based on that patent due to competitive products using that patent technology coming on to the market.